Aliens: Earth Hive: Plot summary

 Mitch and the rest of the marines make it into the dropship, just as a horde of aliens start to swarm over the ship and try to break in.
-The ship cannot take off, and Wilkes is about to undertake a suicide mission to try to go outside to clear the aliens off, when suddenly all of the aliens are killed.
+The ship cannot take off, and Wilkes is about to undertake a suicide mission by going outside to clear the aliens off, when all of the aliens are suddenly killed.
 A new alien appears, looking something like a giant elephant.
-The characters in the book do not realize it, but this is the same species of creature whose crashed ship the crew of the Nostromo encountered on LV-426 in the original Alien movie – the so-called "Space Jockey."
-The elephant-alien does not appear hostile or particularly interested in the humans, as it returns to its spaceship without making contact with Wilkes.
-The remaining crew of the Colonial Marine expedition – Wilks, Billie, Mitch, a marine named Blake, and a naval crewman named Parks, return to their ship and head for Earth.
+Though the characters are unaware, this new alien is the same species of creature whose crashed ship the crew of the Nostromo encountered on LV-426 in the original Alien film – the so-called "Space Jockey."
+The Space Jockey does not appear hostile or particularly interested in the humans, as it returns to its spaceship without making contact with Wilkes.
+The remaining crew of the Colonial Marine expedition – Wilks, Billie, Mitch, a marine named Blake, and a naval crewman named Parks – return to their ship and head for Earth.

-On Earth, the alien cult has broken into the biowarfare lab containing the alien specimen, and has released wild aliens onto the planet.
-The aliens are slowly taking over, despite the best efforts of Earth defense forces.
-Over a period of several months, the aliens so completely dominate the planet, that most humans have been killed, and the rest have evacuated to earth orbit or other planets.
-As Wilks, Billie, Mitch, Blake, and Parks return to Earth, the last organized survivors of Earth are preparing to leave.
-Upon landing, a group of military survivors approach them, demanding that they hand over their ship.
+On Earth, the alien cult has broken into the Weyland-Yutani biowarfare lab containing the alien specimen, and has released wild aliens onto the planet.
+The aliens are slowly taking over, despite the best efforts of Earth's defensive forces.
+Over a period of several months, the aliens dominate the planet so completely that most humans have been killed, while the rest have evacuated to earth orbit or other planets.
+As Wilks, Billie, Mitch, Blake, and Parks return to Earth, the last organized survivors of Earth are preparing to leave; upon landing, a group of military survivors approach them, demanding that they hand over their ship.
 The encounter turns violent: Blake is killed and Parks panics and abandons the group.
 Wilks, Billie, and Mitch manage to stow away on a container ship headed for an unknown destination.
 They escape from Earth, with no idea of their final destination.